 Managers will choose to invest in projects with higher positive cash flows, which will keep their liquidity position intact and comfortable.

 The availability of both short-term and long-term capital in the company influences its investment decisions.
 Interest rates, repayment period, time of maturity of the project, quantum and start of return, etc., also influence the choice of one project over another.

-Apart from investment decisions, managers take the following types of financial decisions:
+Apart from investment decisions, managers make the following types of financial decisions:

 Financing decisions are decisions that are made to ensure the financing of the company.
-They relate to the raising of equity as well as debt for the company for funding its investment decisions.
+They relate to the raising of equity as well as debt for the company to fund its investment decisions.
 It is a continuous and ongoing process, as each company regularly needs funding.
-Because a growing company’s needs do not cease, rather go on increasing to keep pace with the growth.
+Because a growing company’s needs do not cease, instead go on increasing to keep pace with the growth.

 Optimal Mix of Debt and Equity

 Financial managers have to chalk out an optimal mix of debt and equity.
 In doing so, they have to take care of various factors such as the cost of financing, the risk involved, the floating cost in case of issuing equity, the company’s cash-flow position in the immediate future, the state of the economy, debt, and equity markets, etc.

 Under dividend decisions, whenever a company makes a profit, it decides to reward its shareholders in return for their investment, trust, and confidence in the company.
 This reward is called a dividend.
 At the same time, managers must decide to retain part of the profit for the future needs of the company.
 This is known as retained earnings.